LosicLab/starchip/docs/index.rst

 STAR
 -----
 starchip is written to be an extension of the STAR read aligner.
-It does not itself run STAR on your samples.
-Therefore to run starchip you must first run star on each of your samples.
+It is optional for STARChip to run STAR on your samples.
+In most instances to run STARChip you must first run star on each of your samples.
 See the STAR documentation for installation, as well as building or downloading a STAR genome index.
 It is **absolutely critical** however, that you follow the STAR manual\'s instructions and **build a genome using all chromosomes plus unplaced contigs**.
 Not doing so will strongly inflate your false positives rate, because reads that map perfectly to an unplaced contig will instead find the next best alignment, often a chimeric alignment.
 Run STAR with the following parameters required for chimeric output: --chimSegmentMin 15 --chimJunctionOverhangMin 15.
 Your project will have it\'s own requirements, but a good starting point for your star alignments might look like:

 ``STAR --genomeDir /path/to/starIndex/ --readFilesIn file1_1.fastq.gz file1_2.fastq.gz --runThreadN 11 --outReadsUnmapped Fastx --quantMode GeneCounts
 --chimSegmentMin 15 --chimJunctionOverhangMin 15 --outSAMstrandField intronMotif --readFilesCommand zcat --outSAMtype BAM Unsorted``